-Your surgeon or physician's assistant, your Hospitalist, Physical Therapist and Case Manager will make one final visit.
+Your surgeon or physician's assistant, as well as the Hospitalist will make one final visit.
 Remember to ask them any last minute questions you may have about going home.
-You will not be discharged until both physicians (your surgeon and the Hospitalist) have written discharge instructions.
-Your nurse and Case Manager will make sure all necessary arrangements for home health care (if ordered) are complete.
-You will be given discharge education by your nurse.
-As this may take some time, please wait to arrange for transportation home until your nurse tells you that you are cleared for discharge.
+You will not be discharged until both physicians have written discharge instructions.
+Therefore, please wait to arrange for transportation home until your nurse tells that you are cleared for discharge.